wavim/assignee/report/report.typ

 #figure(image("assets/demo/signer.md.png", width: 100%), caption: "Dynamic Signer
 MD Variant", gap: .5cm)

+In fact, all visible ASCII characters (and space `\x20`) are allowed characters in the password.
+This increases entropy and enhances security.
+This also aligns well with modern password managers.

 === Not Found
 A generous 404 page is also implemented just in case users get lost (unlikely!)